Venus In Leo Is Here — & It's Creating A Romantic Frenzy

 Important Astrological Dates:

-August 26th: Venus in Leo harmonizes with Uranus in Gemini, suggesting autonomy in relationships and freedom of choice in how we implement romance.
+August 27th: Venus in Leo harmonises with Uranus in Gemini, suggesting autonomy in relationships and freedom of choice in how we implement romance.

 August 27th: Venus in Leo opposes Pluto retrograde in Aquarius, creating power struggles with others.
 Triangular situations from the past will come back into our lives.